pendle-finance/pendle-core/contracts/core/UniswapV2/README.md

-# UniswapV2

-## Criterias of tokens to be compatible with UniswapV2

-- Is a UniswapV2's LP token

-## Forge

-- `PendleUniswapV2Forge` inherits from `PendleForgeBaseV2`, but override all interest-related function
-- Please refer to the UniswapV2's detailed specs for more information

 ## YieldContractDeployer & YieldTokenHolder

 - UniswapV2 will use the `PendleYieldTokenHolderBaseV2` & `PendleYieldContractDeployerBaseV2` directly since it has no special requirements (no rewards, no external pools to lock tokens in)